kumarlabgit/ESL-PSC/README.md

 Updated February 2026:

-ESL-PSC now has a high-performance unified Rust implementation of the main pipeline (`esl-psc`) that replaces the previous Python-orchestrated file handoff loop for preprocess/modeling.
-In practical use, this typically delivers major speedups (often on the order of 10-20x for full analyses, and sometimes higher depending on dataset size and lambda-grid settings), while preserving output behavior and CLI compatibility.
+ESL-PSC now includes a high-performance unified Rust implementation of the main pipeline (`esl-psc`).
+It replaces the earlier Python-orchestrated preprocess and modeling handoff loop with a single in-memory workflow.
+In practice, this usually yields substantial speedups, often around 10-20x for full analyses and sometimes more depending on dataset size and lambda-grid settings, while preserving CLI behavior and output compatibility.

 Packaging has also been updated: